dariopellegrino00/asr_thesis/README.md

 ### tried using same model async with a better result but still not parallel

+### test with a model for every client with processes for whisper servers instead of threads, performances not so different

-### tried changing the asr using batching parallel execution with better result with one model running
+### tried changing the asr using batching parallel execution with better result with one model running shared for every client

+### TODO: model with shared buffer